SDRust/August-2017-challenge/README.md

 documentation](https://www.tensorflow.org/get_started/mnist/beginners).

 ## How to use this example
-(Optional: since I committed the serialized model, you don't need to do this yourself now)
+(First two steps are optional since I committed the serialized model)
 - Install TensorFlow for running the python script.
 - Run `./run.sh`
 - `cargo run`

 ## Task ideas